ShahriarZe/proplay-events/questions_and_answers.md

 #### Answer: B

-<i>In the given code `greetign` is declared, but 'greeting' is used later in the code.
+<i>In the given code `greetign` is declared, but `greeting` is used later in the code.
 JavaScript is case-sensitive, so `greetign` and `greeting` are considered two different variables.
 For this reason ReferenceError occured</i>

 </p>
 </details>